Boog900/Monero-stress-test-tools/README.md

 ## Usage

+> You will need Rust installed to run these binaries.

 One of the ways to stress test `monerod` with these binaries is explained here, other methods may be possible:

 The first step is to set up `monerod`.
 Increase the amount of connections per IP with `--max-connections-per-ip=XX` and